|Eybl, Jan Evangelista|

 Eybl served as Feldkurat in der Reserve with Infanterieregiment Nr.
 91 from 1 November 1914 to 1 January 1917, overlapping with Jaroslav Hašek at the eastern front from 10 July to 24 September 1915 (except 23 August to 15 September when the field chaplain was on leave).
 During this period he performed several field masses that Hašek probably witnessed: 11 July Łonie, 17 July Dalnicz, 1 August Opulsko.

-Fortunately Jan Eybl's documents and photos have been preserved, including his war time diaries.
-He is therefore probably the person who have contributed most to our current knowledge about the surroundings in which Jaroslav Hašek lived in 1915, environs that to a large extent influenced the novel from book two onwards.
+Fortunately Eybl's documents and photos have been preserved, including his war time diaries.
+He is therefore probably the person who have contributed most to our current knowledge about the surroundings in which Jaroslav Hašek lived in 1915, environs that to a large extent influenced the novel from Part Two onwards.
 Eybl's diaries, photos, personal letters, and official documents are preserved at Státní Okresní Archiv in Beroun.